glexposito/gnome-extensions-script/README.md

 # GNOME Extensions Installation Script

-This repository contains a shell script to automate the installation of a set of my preferred GNOME Shell extensions.
-The script checks if each extension is already installed, and if not, it installs and enables the extension.
-Extensions already installed will be skipped, and only newly installed extensions will be enabled.
+This repository contains a shell script to automate the installation of my preferred GNOME Shell extensions.
+The script checks if each extension is already installed; if not, it installs and enables the extension.
+Extensions that are already installed will be skipped, and only newly installed extensions will be enabled.

 ## Script Overview